ting2025/ting2025.github.io/_pages/about.md

 About me
 ======
-I'm currently an senior student at Hong Kong University of Science and Technology, studying a Bachelor of Engineering majoring in Chemical Engineering with an extended major in Artificial Intelligence, with research interest in Chemical Information extraction and integration of chemical engineering with artificial intelligence.
+I'm currently a senior student at Hong Kong University of Science and Technology, studying a Bachelor of Engineering majoring in Chemical Engineering with an extended major in Artificial Intelligence.
+I participated in projects for chemical information extraction, specifically in object recognition in chemical reaction mechanisms.

+I'm joining the University of Notre Dame as a PhD student in Chemical Engineering.
+I look forward for research opportunities in AI4Science or other applications of datas science in the chemical engineering field.

 You can find my a printable version of my CV here: [CV](../files/Resume.pdf)